KubelP/recrutation_task/ReadMe.md

 ## Tests enviroment

-For run tests after installation of thiss app set in .env (or .env.local if use) file:
+For run tests after installation of this app, set in .env (or .env.local if use) file test enviroment:

         APP_ENV=test

-Then set your database credentials in.env.test.
+Then set your database credentials in .env.test.
 Default tested database name is car_brand_test.

 Create database: